This post may contain affiliate links. Please read our disclosure policy.

 Here are the ingredients you will need to make this easy carrot cake recipe.
 Scroll down to the recipe card at the bottom of the page for the detailed ingredient measurements.

-• Baking Powder and Baking Soda: help the cake rise and become light and fluffy.
+• Baking Powder & Baking Soda: Help the cake rise.

-• Ground Cinnamon and Nutmeg: add the warm and classic flavors.
+• Ground Cinnamon & Nutmeg: Add warm spice flavor.

-• Vegetable Oil: keeps the cake moist and tender.
-You can use any type of flavorless oil, such as canola.
+• Vegetable Oil: Keeps the cake moist and tender.

-• Dark Brown Sugar: adds sweetness, moisture, and a subtle molasses flavor.
+• Dark Brown Sugar: Adds moisture and depth.

 1. Preheat the oven and lightly grease and flour a 9×13-inch pan, or line it with parchment paper for easier cleanup.